If you want to drive organic traffic to your website, you must understand two critical aspects of SEO strategy:

 3. Get "Best X" List Mentions

 Today's consumers look for all available options before making a purchasing decision.
-They often use comparison websites or articles, like "The 9 Best Free Email Marketing Tools in 2019" to see what others recommend.
+They often use comparison websites or articles, like "The Best Free Email Marketing Software: An Honest Roundup," to see what others recommend.

-Getting mentioned on articles that list the best products like the one you offer is a fantastic way to reinforce your brand, get more people to try out your product and, of course, earn high-quality backlinks.
+Getting mentioned in articles that list the best products like the one you offer is a fantastic way to reinforce your brand, get more people to try out your product, and, of course, earn high-quality backlinks.

 To get your product or service included in a list round-up, start with a simple Google search to find high-ranking blogs that write about your product or industry.